bleemeo/glouton/README.md

 (cd examples/prometheus_mac; docker-compose up -d)
 ```

-Then go to the Grafana dashboard at http://localhost:3000, and log in with the user "admin" and the password "password".
+Then go to the Grafana dashboard at http://localhost:3000/d/83ceCuenk/, and log
-A default dashboard is available in Dashboards > Browse > Glouton.
+in with the user "admin" and the password "password".

 ## Install